bmr-cymru/dmpy/HACKING.md

 A table is maintained mapping each possible `ioctl` command to the set of data flags that should be set on return from a successful `ioctl`.

 State and data flags are set by the `DmTask.run()` method; attributes and other methods that must access the data guarded by these flags should inspect the flags and raise `TypeError` if the request is invalid for the current task type or state.
-A helper function, `_DmTask_check_data_flags()` is provided that will check that an ioctl has been run, and that the given flags are now set.
+A helper function, `_DmTask_check_data_flags()`, is provided that will check that an `ioctl` has been run and that the given flags are now set.
 On error `TypeError` is raised and the exception message is set to a string describing the task type and what data is missing.